McNichols Sports Arena

-McNichols Sports Arena was an indoor arena located in Denver, Colorado, United States.
+McNichols Sports Arena was a multi-purpose indoor arena located in Denver, Colorado, United States.
 Located adjacent to Mile High Stadium and completed in 1975, at a cost of $16 million, it seated 16,061 for hockey games and 17,171 for basketball games.

 Sports use

 It was named after Denver mayor William H. McNichols Jr., who served from 1968 to 1983.
 A small-scale scandal surrounded the naming because McNichols was in office at the time.

 Twenty-seven luxury suites were installed as part of a 1986 renovation.
 The renovation also saw the original Stewart-Warner end-zone scoreboards, which each had color matrix screens, upgraded by White Way Sign with new digits and to include new color video screens.

 McNichols Sports Arena was the home of the Denver Nuggets of the ABA and NBA for its entire existence from 1975 to 1999.
 It also hosted multiple hockey teams, including the Denver Spurs of the WHA during the 1975–76 season, the Colorado Rockies of the NHL from 1976 to 1982, the Colorado Flames of the CHL from 1982 to 1984, the Denver Grizzlies of the International Hockey League from 1994 to 1995, and the Colorado Avalanche of the NHL from 1995 to 1999.

 The NBA's Denver Nuggets played their last game on May 5, 1999, against the Houston Rockets, and the Colorado Avalanche played their final game on June 1, 1999, during the playoffs versus the Dallas Stars.
 Though the arena was only 24 years old when it was demolished, like most arenas of the 1970s, it was narrow and dark in the concourse-level corridors.
 In addition, the locker rooms and shower facilities were not updated to NBA and NHL standards.
 Also, the arena lacked enough luxury suites (27 compared to some newer arenas' 200 or more) and had no club seating.
 Combined, these factors effectively made McNichols Sports Arena obsolete.

 The arena closed after the Nuggets and Avalanche moved to the Pepsi Center (now Ball Arena) and was demolished in 2000 to make space for a parking lot surrounding Empower Field at Mile High.